 Clothing and Body Tapes

-- Holding together button-up shirts that gape at the chest
+- together button-up shirts that gape at the chest

-- Holding together a shirt that’s missing a button
+- together a shirt that’s missing a button

-- Creating a false button right where you need one
+- A false button right where you need one

 - Last minute adjustments to size or fit of clothing